 A Modern Markdown Workflow: A Friendly Guide for 2025

 Markdown is a flexible format for writing blog posts.
 Combine it with tools like gray-matter, remark, and rehype for a modern, streamlined publishing pipeline.
-This guide uses British spelling and best practices throughout.
+If you’re still writing HTML by hand, it’s time for a glow-up.

 Real-World Case Studies & Resources